DreamLineLove/.dotfiles/README.md

 - I followed ThePrimeagen's Vimrc video and have his config setup on my Linux machine
 - I followed Josean Martinez's video and have his config setup on my Mac
 - I naively adapted ThePrimeagen's tmux-sessionizer script for my Mac
-  - I set it up so that it can be run with a keyboard shortcut from both the terminal and inside Neovim.
+  - I set it up so that it can be run with a keyboard shortcut from the terminal and from inside Neovim.